LimePoint/opschain/docs/reference/actions.md

 - Steps defined on a parent task will override any steps defined on any dependent tasks.
 - In order for a step (and subsequently the change) status to be set to 'error', the `action` must raise an `Exception`.

-## Defining Resource Types & Resources
+## Defining resource types & resources

 Resource types can be defined using the `resource_type` keyword: